aidez06/DataMining/README.md

 # DataMining
-Data scraping enables data analysis on specific zip codes.
+Data scraping for realstate for data analysis